The HEMCO configuration file¶

 Scale factor operator.
 Determines the operation performed on the scale factor.
 Possible values are:

-1 for multiplication (Emission = Base * Scale);
+Multiplication (Emission = Base * Scale) |

--1 for division (Emission = Base / Scale);
+Division (Emission = Base / Scale) |

-2 for squared (Emission = Base * Scale**2).
+Squared (Emission = Base * Scale**2) |

 MaskID